Deploy Bastion using Azure CLI

 The following steps walk you through one type of connection using the Azure portal.

-Screenshot of Bastion connection page.
+Screenshot of Azure Bastion connection settings.

-Screenshot of connection settings expanded.
+Screenshot of expanded connection settings.

-5. To open the VM session in a new browser tab, leave Open in a new browser tab selected.
+5. To open the VM session in a new browser tab, leave Open in new browser tab selected.

 To enable audio output

 You can enable remote audio output for your VM.
-Some VMs automatically enable this setting, others require you to enable audio settings manually.
+Some VMs automatically enable this setting, whereas others require you to enable audio settings manually.
 The settings are changed on the VM itself.
 Your Bastion deployment doesn't need any special configuration settings to enable remote audio output.

 Note